Hardware

 The integrated hardware for the drone includes:

-- Nvidia AGX Orin for compute,
+- Nvidia AGX Orin for onboard compute,

 - 2 Flir Boson cameras for thermal vision,

-- Intel Realsense D456 for RGBD vision,
+- Intel Realsense D456 for RGBD ground truth data collection,

 - LiPo battery for power,